OmerFarukGunes/myEducationCodes/README.md

 This properties will be updated.
-Every title contain education codes, different workshops and simple projects. almost all codes include explanation.
+Every title contain education codes, different workshops and simple projects. almost all codes include Turkish explanation.
 For Unreal Engine:
 1-Download all files
 2-Open epic games